GabbedT/ApogeoRV/Docs/Sphinx/backend.rst

 Subsequent load operations targeting the same memory address could return outdated values, primarily because the *updated data may still be residing in the store buffer*.
 To overcome this problem, the structure implements a bypass logic: the load address is compared against every valid buffer entry in parallel with priority for the most recent values, and when a match is found, the value from the latest store operation is eventually brought to the load unit.
 This technique, is called **load forwarding**, and it ensures that the load operation retrieves the most current data, regardless of its location within the CPU's internal pipeline.

-As mentioned in the previous paragraph, this technique works only on *word loads - word stores*.
-If a different type of store is pushed into the buffer, a subsequent load will wait until the buffer become empty.

-Given ApogeoRV's out-of-order execution pipeline, it's crucial to ensure that the actual store to the memory doesn't happen until tha instruction is written back in order.
+Given ApogeoRV's out-of-order execution pipeline, it's crucial to ensure that the actual store to the memory doesn't happen until the instruction is written back in order.
 While with loads this is not a problem and a load can start before, with stores the situation is different.
 The memory rapresent the system current state, so it must be updated once the CPU is sure that no exceptions or interrupts could stop or flush the instruction.
 To obtain this, the store buffer entries, once pushed, are still invalid.
 To validate entries in the store buffer, a pointer tracks the entry awaiting validation.
 Once the reorder buffer writes back the result of a store instruction in sequential order, this pointer is incremented and the entry is validated.

 In the event of an exception or interrupt, a flush command is dispatched to the buffer.
 Notably, the pull pointer value remains unaltered during this process, while the push pointer is set to the value of the valid pointer.
 This synchronized approach ensures that the CPU correctly manages exceptions and interruptions, while also maintaining data integrity within the store buffer.